 J. Spencer and Patricia Standish Library

 The J. Spencer and Patricia Standish Library is a teaching library providing educational services, materials, and information to support the learning goals and research needs of the students and faculty.
-The library has access to over 200,000 eBooks and a collection of over 360,000 volumes consisting of books, journals, microforms, compact discs, videocassettes, and a growing number of electronic information sources.
+The library has access to over 300,000 eBooks and a collection of over 300,000 volumes consisting of books, journals, microforms, compact discs, videocassettes, and a growing number of electronic information sources.
 Over 30,000 journals are available through electronic resources or in print.
-Patrons can access the online catalog, the library’s Web site, and many databases through the campus network and the Internet.
-Professional librarians are on duty every day during the academic terms to assist students and faculty in their course assignments and research.
+Patrons can access the online catalog, the library’s Web site, many databases and full-text articles through the campus network and the Internet.
+Library faculty are on duty every day during the academic terms to assist students and faculty in their course assignments and research.
 Other services include individual and group instruction in the effective use and evaluation of print and electronic resources, interlibrary loan, course reserves, rush cataloging, and media services.
 Through local and national resource sharing networks and agreements, Siena students and faculty have access to the holdings of libraries in New York State and throughout the United States.

 The J. Spencer and Patricia Standish Library offers attractive and inviting spaces for individual study and collaborative learning.
 Print, audiovisual and electronic resources are located in close proximity.
-Public workstations give students immediate access to databases and the Internet.
 Audiovisual Services provides traditional and electronic access to audiovisual resources; digitization services and support for the Digital Scholarship Center, as well as supporting coursework and other educational programs.

 Information Technology Services